wyvette0542/ECE143_Project/README.md

 # ECE143_Project
 ## The Best Programming Language in the US
 This is the ECE 143 final project repo for team 8.
+Our goal was to determine the most valuable programming languages in the US to a software engineer in today's job market.
+We evaluated this using a number of metrics ranging from monetary to popularity rating.

 ## Presentation
 https://tinyurl.com/y4v2cpfw